Migrate virtualization projects

 ResourceManager.exe -migrateusing the Command line options.
 The migration process generates a log file, which indicates the success or failure status of each entity.
 The file is located in the Service Virtualization Server or Designer log folder, accessible from the Windows Start menu.

-Tip: In version 5.4.1, you can also open the Designer log directly from Service Virtualization by selecting Open Designer Log from the Help menu.
+Tip: You can also open the Designer log directly from Service Virtualization by selecting Open Designer Log from the Help menu.

 To perform a migration on Linux, run